RobinJunod/FF_DRL/README.md

-# FF_DRL
+# Alternatives to backpropagation for Reinforcement  Learning

-Forward-Froward Algorithm from G. Hinton used for Reinforcment learning.
+Forward-Froward Algorithm from G. Hinton used for Reinforcement learning.
 This is a semester project at the EPFL, Master (robotic/datascience).

 Keywords : Breakout , Forward-Forward, Cartpole, Atari games, DQN ,Double DQN, replay memeory